cpoelle/ws-folder-structure/README.md

-# Home
-website folder structure
+# WIP - Website folder

-WIP: Folder structure for a website project.
+Folder structure for a website project.